The impacts of coronavirus in Ruka-Kuusamo area

 Based on the official guidelines by the authorities, we have decided to cancel big events from spring and summer.
 Many of the events will be and have already been rescheduled.
 See the current situation at our event calendar in Ruka.fi or in social media channels of the events.

 What happens to tickets and other services that have already been purchased?
 Where can one apply for compensations?

 Persons having made plans to attend the cancelled events shall contact the organizer or service provider of the event for more information.

-How is Ruka Ski Resort prepared for corona?
+How did Ruka Ski Resort prepare for corona?